JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 	* Use a weighing scoop from the media room.
 	* Don't try to resuspend bottle by bottle.
 Vortex after all the globs are in the falcon tube.
 * Try using only 20mL of resuspension buffer (50mM PO4 buffer + 0.3M NaCl) because the final volume in the falcon tube should be <=45mL to have a chance at effective vortexing.
+	* Ideally you can fit the whole lysate in one large french press volume.
+Keep under 20mL final volume?
+I'm not sure what concentration limits solubility of normally soluble enzymes.
-* Use the buffer to rinse whatever cells are stuck to the tube after scraing.
+* Use the buffer to rinse whatever cells are stuck to the tube after scraping.
 * Vortex aggressively.
-Ideally there will be no clumbs loaded into the french press cell.
+Ideally there will be no clumps loaded into the french press cell.
+* Add DNAse.
+	* This will lower the viscosity of the lysate, which helps both centrifugation and flowing through the column after the resin is loaded.
+	* Amount to add is still unknown.

 ## French press in the large french press cell
 * French press parameters: